 Designed by the firm of Boulton & Watt and installed almost 240 years ago on the Birmingham-Wolverhampton canal in 1779.
 It saved water by pumping it back up a series of canal locks at Smethwick.
 The engine lifted the equivalent of 1,500 buckets of water each minute and refilled the canal at the top of the locks, so that 250 boats could pass through the locks every week.
 Boulton & Watt’s engines marked the start of the Industrial Revolution.
 For the first time in history, production became independent of water, wind, animal and human power as its source of energy.
 Engineering had opened up new era.

-The Smethwick Engine has recently undergone an extensive restoration project, join us on the 3rd January 2019 and see the power of the engine first hand.
+The Smethwick Engine has recently undergone an extensive restoration project, join us and see the power of the engine first hand.

 We will be steaming the engine at:12 & 2:30 pm.